The-Foreigners/The-Foreigners.github.io/objectives.md

 ---
 ## Current Tasks

+- Review items: secondary effects, count attunements.

 - What is the date?
 Relative to orc invasion?

 - Extract dragon teeth, use with medallion to create divination tools.

 - Explore lower level of Rhest townhall, Wand of Secrets.

+- Retrieve horses.
+  - Get Zera (Enchance Ability or Atticus assist) to barter for scorpions, two may suffice.

 - Segment a ladder to mend later, use to infiltrate orc outpost.

-- Review items: secondary effects, count attunements.

 - Determine where to next?
 Review map notations.
-  - Where's Thayne?
+  - Orc outpost.
+Where's Thayne?
 Sending message?
-  - Get Zera (Enchance Ability or Atticus assist) to barter for scorpions, two may suffice.

 - Prepare Gentle Repose to capture deceased Wyrmlords, revive later.